shoeffner/mthesis/src/conclusion.md

 ## Library implementation

+TOOD(shoeffner): Add more overall results and show that the implamentation is good.

 Gaze's goals to be easily integrable, extendable, to be +FOSS, well documented, and cross-platform are partly fulfilled.
-While it is sufficiently easy to integrate Gaze into software (@sec:using-gaze), it is not possible to extend Gaze with a custom pipeline step without building it from source.
+While it is sufficiently easy to integrate Gaze into software as shown in @sec:building-installing-and-using-gaze, it is not possible to extend Gaze with a custom pipeline step without building it from source.
 It would have been a bigger success if Gaze truly followed a multi-purpose plugin architecture to quickly prototype custom pipeline steps and test new models.
 But because Gaze